briandelmsft/SentinelAutomationModules/Modules/MCASModule/readme.md

   ![image](https://user-images.githubusercontent.com/22434561/153331924-2c67e3f0-1685-4996-a8a4-1e3a167f4b0b.png)

 If you do not add the URL, the module will try to determine the correct URL alone by trying all common tenant regions.
 This will be in a best effort mode and might not work consistently.
+If no valid URL can be identified, the module will fail and return a 404 error.

 You also need to grant the following permissions:
 - Grant the Logic app managed identity access to the Microsoft Cloud App Security application permissions investigation.read (GrantPermissions.ps1)